 Adjunct Clinical Professor

 Diana Egerton-Warburton is an Emergency Physician with a passion for patient and community advocacy.
 She was chair of the ACEM Public Health Committee and has led a project to highlight and reduce the harmful effects of alcohol.
 She is Director of Emergency Medicine Research at Monash Medical Centre.
-She is a Professor at the School of Clinical Sciences at Monash University and National Drug Research Institute at Curtin University.
-She is a member of the Commonwealth Governments, Australian National Advisory Council on Alcohol and other Drugs (ANACAD).
+She is an adjunct professor at Monash University in the School of Clinical Sciences at Monash Health and Monash Art, Design & Architecture (MADA).
+At Griffith University’s Menzies Health Institute Queensland (MHIQ) she collaborates with Alliance for Vascular Access Teaching And Research (The AVATAR Group), holding an adjunct professor position.
 As a supporter of #foamED, she uses social media as an education and advocacy tool.
-She believes in pragmatic patient centered research that passes the ‘so what’ test.
+She believes in pragmatic patient-centred research that passes the ‘so what’ test.

 Dr Fiona Kerr